How do you grow online traffic without breaking the bank?

 Ranking at the top of search results on Google is no easy task.

-You can't produce excellent content and simply hope that you get discovered by search engines (or searchers).
+You can't produce excellent content and simply hope that you get discovered by search engines.

 Dean learned this the hard way.